AuReMe/aureme_docker/docs/faq.rst

--  Checks annotation-based reconstruction data: for each folder found in annotation_based_reconstruction’ folder checks in each of them if it’s a PGBD from pathway then create (if not already done) a padmet file ‘output_pathwaytools_’folder_name’.padmet in networks/output_annotation_based_reconstruction folder.
+-  Checks annotation-based reconstruction data: for each folder found in annotation_based_reconstruction’ folder checks in each of them if it’s a PGBD from pathway then create (if not already done) a Padmet file ‘output_pathwaytools_’folder_name’.padmet in networks/output_annotation_based_reconstruction folder.